detournemint/ForkTips/README.md

 #Fork Tips#

-A Recipie site that doesn't suck!
+A recipe site that doesn't suck!